awsdocs/aws-transfer-user-guide/doc_source/transfer-file.md

    You can use drag\-and\-drop methods to copy files between the target and source windows\.
 You can use toolbar icons to upload, download, delete, edit, or modify the properties of files in WinSCP\.

 **Note**
+This note does not apply if you are using Amazon EFS for storage\.
-Because Amazon S3 manages object timestamps, be sure to disable WinSCP timestamp settings before you perform file transfers\.
+Commands that attempt to change attributes of remote files, including timestamps, are not compatible with object storage systems such as Amazon S3\.
+Therefore, if you are using Amazon S3 for storage, be sure to disable WinSCP timestamp settings \(or use the `SetStatOption` as described in [Avoid `setstat` errors](#avoid-set-stat)\) before you perform file transfers\.
 To do so, in the **WinSCP Transfer settings** dialog box, disable the **Set permissions** upload option and the **Preserve timestamp** common option\.

 ## Use Cyberduck<a name="cyberduck"></a>